 - Make use of ‘Collocation’ i.e. look for the words that often go together to form a phrase

 - Search for the missing part of speech to choose the right word for the gap.
 Always understand the context of the sentence before choosing the word.
 For instance, hearing and listening infer different meanings.

 - Spend approximately 2 minutes on each question.

-- Choices presented in the drop down menu are quite deceptive and appear similar; however, they carry different meanings and are used in different contexts.
+- Options provided in the drop down menu are quite deceptive and appear similar.
+However, they carry different meanings and are used in different contexts.
 So, do not rush in making the choices.

 - Read either side of the gap to help yourself narrow the choices without wasting much time.